Meet the Governors

 School governors make collective decisions as part of the Governing Body.
 Governors make important decisions on how the school is and will be run, but are not involved in the day to day operational business of the school – this is the work of the leadership team and the staff.
 The governing body's main aim is to help raise standards of achievement and make sure the school provides a good quality education.
 The day-to-day management of the school is the responsibility of the headteacher and staff.
 Rather than manage, governors are there to help shape the school's future direction and focus.

 Governors are elected for 4 years, but as they are volunteers, can resign at any time with immediate effect.
 There are 12 people who make up the full governing body at Columbia Grange School.
-We meet at least once or twice a term, on a Tuesday evening.
+We meet at least once or twice a term.
 Paperwork for meetings is sent out at least 7 days prior so Governors can prepare for the meeting.

 Some Governors also sit on committees, such as Finance & Premises or Personnel.
-These committees meet once a term, again on a Tuesday evening.
+These committees meet once a term.

 CATEGORIES OF GOVERNORS